 India Software Company

 Well qualified software professionals could be compared to the US dollar as he is good anywhere in the world.
 There seems to be high-caliber of workers which affects India Software Company.

 But there is some news that India has to face some hurdles in the path of quality ICT manpower development in regards to the education.
 India Software Company has to face few manpower challenges such as:

-India faces the problem of infrastructure wherein all the India software company are working under the same crown and avail all the facilities commonly distributed.
-There is a need of faculty members to properly orient the developers, programmers, engineers and other skilled professionals providing relevant industrial knowledge and experience.
-The education background needs to be identified and changed accordingly.
+India faces the problem of infrastructure wherein all the India software companies are working under the same crown and avail all the facilities commonly distributed.
+There is a need for faculty members to properly orient the developers, programmers, engineers, and other skilled professionals providing relevant industry knowledge and experience.
+The educational background needs to be identified and changed accordingly.
 The students who have full-time course study in good educational institutions are ready for the greater complex work in India Software Company than the students who pass out with minor or private institutes available in their own city.
 Rigidity in the curriculum vitae will also be having an effect on.
 The curriculum presently does not allow the hidden potentials and skills of the students to overpower in the IT world.
 The stress should be more on the practical/technical subjects.